Das Trader Review

 Das Trader Pricing

-Many online brokers offer Das trader PRO at varying rates ranging from free up to $150-per month depending on traded volume, promotions and data packages.
+Many online brokers, such as SpeedTrader and Cobra Trading, offer Das trader PRO at varying rates ranging from free up to $150-per month depending on traded volume, promotions, and data packages.
 With trading platforms, brokers may offer discounts or even waive the software and platform fees based on total number of shares traded monthly.
 Brokers may charge exchange and data in addition to the platform fees.

 Das Trader Features

-DTP offers a complete trading platform catering to active intra-day, swing and portfolio traders.
-It was designed it with the trader in mind.
+DTP offers a complete trading platform catering to active intra-day, swing, and portfolio traders.
+It was designed with the trader in mind.
 The software is not a resource hog, unlike many of the more mainstream online trading platforms.
-If there is one word to describe DTP, it’s nimble.
+If there is one word to describe DTP, it’s’s nimble.
 Everything is light and nimble, from order fills to level 2 windows.

 Level 2/Order Entry